Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 ## Systerm Monitor Registers

+Previous generations of FPGA has a system called the ADC.

 The xilinx UltraScale and UltraScale+ family has devices have an on chip ADC logic used to collect not only lost the ADC

 # Pinout